fenmeng123/fMRI_PhysioPreps/README.md

 ### Output Data Format

-As specified in your own MATLAB script (may be modified from *demo *in the open source repository), the output files in the folder directory may include: 1) a *multiple_regressor.txt *file, which contains the generated time series based on cardiac time course (made by **PhysIO toolbox**); 2) a _physio.mat_ file, contains a struct inherited from **PhysIO toolbox**; 3) a _post_physio.mat_ file, if you have run the post-processing for raw physiological data, which contains the filtered time series about cardiac response that has been aligned with fMRI acquisition time (non-filtered but aligned data were also stored in _physio.mat_).
+As specified in your own MATLAB script (may be modified from **demo** in the open source repository), the output files in the folder directory may include: 1) a _multiple_regressor.txt file_, which contains the generated time series based on cardiac time course (made by **PhysIO toolbox**); 2) a _physio.mat_ file, contains a struct inherited from **PhysIO toolbox**; 3) a _post_physio.mat_ file, if you have run the post-processing for raw physiological data, which contains the filtered time series about cardiac response that has been aligned with fMRI acquisition time (non-filtered but aligned data were also stored in _physio.mat_).

-According to **PhysIO toolbox** documentation, the struct in *physio.mat *file is described as follows:
+According to **PhysIO toolbox** documentation, the struct in _physio.mat_ file is described as follows:

 > All intermediate data processing steps (e.g. filtering, cropping) of the peripheral data, including the computation of physiologically meaningful time courses, such as heart rate and respiratory volume, are saved in the substructure `ons_secs` ("onsets in seconds) of the physio-structure mentioned in question 7.
 This structure is typically saved in a file `physio.mat`.
 >